 Imagine a scenario where you need a spare tire and can not get access to it as you are not carrying the key.
 Wouldn’t it be frustrating?
-Well, I have experienced the same scenario once.
-And I was one minute away from making the decision of walking miles back home and getting the key.
+Of course, but do you know there is a way out?

 What Is the Spare Tire Key?